 They feel insulted to be called a gringo.
 But if you’re Canadian, you’re a gringo.
 Get over it.

 Same goes for my fellow Brits.
 We’re gringos too.
-We can huff and puff and be like, no, we’re European!
+We can huff and puff and be like, no, we’re like European, man!
 But you know who cares about that?
 No-one.
 You look like a gringo, gringo.
 Especially if you wear socks with your sandals and a Hawaiian shirt.
 And if you look gringo, then you’re a gringo.

-It’s funny because the origin of “gringo” comes from Spain and means any foreigner, or anyone who doesn’t speak Spanish as a first language.
-In fact, in 1787 the Diccionario castellano con las voces de Ciencias y Artes mentioned the word to describe the Irish in Malaga, Spain.
+It’s funny because the origin of “gringo” comes from Spain.
+It means any foreigner, or at least anyone who doesn’t speak Spanish as a first language.
+“Gringo” derives from the word “griego” (Greek), so when someone speaks in a way you can’t understand, it’s like the English expression “it’s all Greek to me.”
+In fact, in 1787 the Diccionario castellano con las voces de Ciencias y Artes used the word to describe the Irish in Malaga, Spain.
 Go figure.
+The Irish, of all people, are the original gringos.

-Outside of Canadians and Brits and Irish and whoever else, no-one takes offence about being called a gringo down here.
+Outside of Canadians, Brits, Irish, and whoever else, no-one takes offense about being called a gringo down here.
 It’s just a nickname, nothing else.
-I’ve seen a few people pissed off about it, but it takes hardcore snowflakery not to mention a complete lack of cultural understanding to worry too much about it.
+I’ve seen a few people pissed off about it, but it takes some hardcore snowflakery (not to mention a complete lack of cultural understanding) to worry too much about it.

 It’s not a derogatory term at all.
 Unless it is, and then you’ll know it.
 Usually by the word “hijueputa” spoken before “gringo” by the person addressing you.